rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     {: .note }
     You can use the web app by going to your browser and typing in the robot’s IP address. <br>
     If the firmware is flashed and the serial server is running, you should be able to drive the robot through the webapp.
-Toggle drive mode on then use the keys AWSDQE to drive the robot.
+Toggle drive mode on then use the keys WSQE to drive the robot.

 3. Install the RPLidar driver